 Full Metal Jacket or Plain Lead is OK.

-Hollow points are OK with our new backstop.
+Hollow points are OK.

 No armor piercing, tracer or incendiary rounds.
 All rifle ammo will be checked with a magnet. .223 (5.56 mm) full metal jacket lead ammo is hard to find at a decent price these days, partly because the military is acquiring extra ammo from private companies to send to our troops.
 At the gun shows it is easier to find SS-109 (green tipped steel core rounds) than regular lead only rounds.
 Many people believe that all you have to look for is the green painted tips.
 This is not true.
 British SS-109 ammo is not painted, therefore we check all rifle ammo with a magnet before we allow it in our range.
 We advise shooters to keep a magnet with them when shopping for rifle ammo so they know what they are buying.
 Armor piercing ammo has it's place, in the field against enemy, not in our range.
 If Kelley has to repair too many holes in equipment meant to be bullet proof he may hunt you down!